paulphan504/Paul-notes/content/6c0de5817ee169d3f189ee3957586138c138f760/Proxmox/Case Study.md

 **Fix error when install windows 11 on proxmox: need chosses CPU Processors 2 or more than**
 ![[Pasted image 20241129124248.png]]
 **How to fix warning 'neither intel VT-x or AMD-V' on VM run EVE-NG on Proxmox server**
+- If warning occurs devices on EVE-NG (SW, Router, Windows) not start (satart and stop immediated)
 ![[Pasted image 20241129134552.png]]